luastan/tricks-content/1-web/9-checklist.md

 ---
-title: Cheatsheet
+title: Checklist
 badge: Web
+description: A simple checklist to remember the tests you should make on a web assessment
 ---

-Hello this is a test
+This is a test for chacklist persistance on the browser localStorage

 * [ ] Session handling
 * [ ] Test tokens for meaning